saitaiky/notebook/docs/docs/cloud-computing/aws/networking/route53.md

 For each VPC that you want to associate with the Route 53 hosted zone, change the following VPC settings to true:
 - `enableDnsHostnames` - Indicates whether instances launched in the VPC receive public DNS hostnames that correspond to their public IP addresses.
   - For non-default VPCs that aren't created using the Amazon VPC wizard, this option is turned off by default.
-If you create a private hosted zone for a domain and create records without turning on DNS hostnames, private hosted zones aren't turned on.
   - To use a private hosted zone, this option must be turned on.
+If you create a private hosted zone for a domain and create records without turning on DNS hostnames, private hosted zones aren't turned on.
 - `enableDnsSupport` - Indicates whether the DNS resolution is supported for the VPC.
   - Private hosted zones accept DNS queries only from a [VPC DNS server](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html#AmazonDNS).
 The IP address of the VPC DNS server is the reserved IP address at the base of the VPC IPv4 network range plus two.
 Turning on DNS resolution allows you to use the VPC DNS server as a resolver for performing DNS resolution.
-  - Keep this option turned off if you're using a custom DNS server in the DHCP options set and you're not using a private hosted zone.
+  - Keep this option turned off if you're using **a custom DNS server in the DHCP options set and you're not using a private hosted zone**.
   - This option and DNS hostnames must be turned on to resolve endpoint domains to private IP addresses for AWS Managed Services.
 Examples of these services include AWS PrivateLink and Amazon Relational Database Service (Amazon RDS).

 ![AWS-VPC-Settings-DNS](/img/aws/networking/route53/AWS-VPC-Settings-DNS.png)